How to soak an oak barrel. How to clean an oak barrel. Processing sequence for a new barrel

 • brandy or calvados – 4-6 months.

-Methods of storage and terms of use of the barrel
+Storage methods and terms of use of the barrel

 In a dry room, oak barrels are wrapped in polyethylene.